Pierre Bergé: Relationships

+Political views

 Bergé has been described as a social liberal and a political conservative.
 He voted for Valéry Giscard d’Estaing in the 1970s.

 In 1988, Bergé launched the French magazine Globe, which supported the candidacy of François Mitterrand for the presidential election.
 Bergé participated in all the campaign rallies of François Mitterrand (contrary to 1981, when he did not vote for Mitterrand).